bluz71/bash-seafly-prompt/README.md

 * When in a Git repository, dirty state, upstream and stash indicators will be displayed.
 Note, these can individually be disabled if desired.

-* The prompt symbol will change to an alert color (by default red) if the last command did not execute successfully.
+* The prompt symbol will change to an alert color, by default red, if the last command did not execute successfully.

 Visuals
 -------

 *seafly* by default will use Unicode characters for the prompt symbol and certain Git indicators.
-These symbols will display correctly using modern fonts such as [Hack](https://github.com/source-foundry/Hack) or [Iosevka](https://github.com/be5invis/Iosevka).
+These symbols will display correctly in modern fonts such as [Hack](https://github.com/source-foundry/Hack) or [Iosevka](https://github.com/be5invis/Iosevka).